oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/european-union.md

 ## 政府

 ### 聯盟名稱
-- `conventional long form`: European Union
+- `常用長名`: European Union
-- `abbreviation`: EU
+- `縮寫`: EU

 ### 政治結構
 a hybrid and unique intergovernmental and supranational organization

 ### 首都
-- `name`: Brussels (Belgium), Strasbourg (France), Luxembourg, Frankfurt (Germany); note - the European Council, a gathering of member-state heads of state and/or government, and the Council of the European Union, a gathering of member-state cabinet ministers, meet in Brussels, Belgium, except for Council of the EU meetings held in Luxembourg in April, June, and October; the European Parliament meets in Brussels and Strasbourg, France, and has administrative offices in Luxembourg; the Court of Justice of the European Union is located in Luxembourg; and the European Central Bank is located in Frankfurt, Germany
+- `名稱`: Brussels (Belgium), Strasbourg (France), Luxembourg, Frankfurt (Germany); note - the European Council, a gathering of member-state heads of state and/or government, and the Council of the European Union, a gathering of member-state cabinet ministers, meet in Brussels, Belgium, except for Council of the EU meetings held in Luxembourg in April, June, and October; the European Parliament meets in Brussels and Strasbourg, France, and has administrative offices in Luxembourg; the Court of Justice of the European Union is located in Luxembourg; and the European Central Bank is located in Frankfurt, Germany
-- `geographic coordinates`: (Brussels) 50 50 N, 4 20 E
+- `地理坐標`: (Brussels) 50 50 N, 4 20 E
-- `time difference`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+1 (6 hours ahead of Washington, DC, during Standard Time)
-- `daylight saving time`: +1hr, begins last Sunday in March; ends last Sunday in October
+- `日光節約時間`: +1hr, begins last Sunday in March; ends last Sunday in October
-- `time zone note`: the 27 European Union member states spread across three time zones; a proposal has been put forward to do away with daylight savings time in all EU member states
+- `時區備註`: the 27 European Union member states spread across three time zones; a proposal has been put forward to do away with daylight savings time in all EU member states

 ### 會員國
 27 countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden; note - 9 candidate countries: Albania, Bosnia and Herzegovina, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Turkey, Ukraine there are 13 overseas countries and territories (OCTs) (1 with Denmark [Greenland], 6 with France [French Polynesia, French Southern and Antarctic Lands, New Caledonia, Saint Barthelemy, Saint Pierre and Miquelon, Wallis and Futuna], and 6 with the Netherlands [Aruba, Bonaire, Curacao, Saba, Sint Eustatius, Sint Maarten]), all are part of the Overseas Countries and Territories Association (OCTA)